Chords2Cure

 Alex Levin

 Alex attended the first ever Chords2Cure benefit concert in 2015 and, at a young age, was inspired by the musicianship and passion the kids had for helping the cause and most importantly for their friends going through treatments.
 He served as the Co-President of the Junior Board last year.
 Music has always been a big part of Alex’s identity, so he implemented his musical knowledge into helping the organization.
 Alex helped to oversee the musical aspects of the performances and performed in the concert for four years first with his Jazz band, and last year with the House Band.
 The transition from watching the magic happen on stage to actually living it, greatly motivates him to raise awareness and amplify his fundraising efforts.
-Alex is a Freshman at Princeton University and continues his involvement by serving on the Alumni Board of C2C.
+Alex is a Sophomore at Princeton University and continues his involvement by serving on the Alumni Board of C2C.

 Mila Levit